alasdairtran/transform-and-tell/README.md

 ![Teaser](figures/teaser.png)

-This repository contains the code to reproduce the results in our CVPR 2020 paper "Transform and Tell: Entity-Aware News Image Captioning".
+This repository contains the code to reproduce the results in our CVPR 2020 paper [Transform and Tell: Entity-Aware News Image Captioning](https://arxiv.org/abs/2004.08070).
 We propose an end-to-end model which generates captions for images embedded in news articles.
 News images present two key challenges: they rely on real-world knowledge, especially about named entities; and they typically have linguistically rich captions that include uncommon words.
 We address the first challenge by associating words in the caption with faces and objects in the image, via a multi-modal, multi-head attention mechanism.
 We tackle the second challenge with a state-of-the-art transformer language model that uses byte-pair-encoding to generate captions as a sequence of word parts.

 On the GoodNews dataset, our model outperforms the previous state of the art by a factor of four in CIDEr score (13 to 54).
 This performance gain comes from a